ArduPilot/useralerts/README.md

 # User Alerts

+THIS IS STILL IN DEVELOPMENT.
+DO NOT USE AS A SOURCE OF SAFETY INFORMATION.

 ## User Alerts for ArduPilot

 A User Alert is a formal report of an ArduPilot issue that may affect the safe operation of a vehicle.
 An "issue" is typically a bug report or GitHub Issue.
 "Safe Operation" is the ability of a vehicle to reliably respond to user commands in a timely manner AND the ability of the vehicle to reliably follow commanded actions in automated flight modes.